fnproject/tutorials/README.md

 ## Fn Flow Saga Pattern

 Fn Flow provides a way to orchestrate functions to build sophisticated applications--initially using Java and soon with other programming languages.
-[In this tutorial you will learn how to use Fn Flow to implement a Java travel booking system that leverages functions written in a variety of languages.](FlowSaga/README.md)
+[In this tutorial you will learn how to use Fn Flow to implement a Java travel booking system that leverages functions written in a variety of languages.](FlowSaga)

 ## Prometheus and Grafana

-[In this tutorial, see how to use Grafana to visualize Prometheus format metrics that are produced by the Fn server.](https://github.com/fnproject/fn/tree/master/examples/grafana)
+[In this tutorial, see how to use Grafana to visualize Prometheus format metrics that are produced by the Fn server.](grafana)